Top Online LPN Programs

 So, do you see yourself as an LPN?
 The field is female dominated, with 89.5% of graduates identifying as women.
 The average graduate was 43.3 years old.

 Top Salaries for Licensed Practical Nurses

 In the table below, you can see the states with the highest average median salary for LPNs.
 This career path often requires a degree.

 Jobs Similar to an LPN

-Medical Assistants help keep healthcare facilities running smoothly.
-They do both administrative and clinical tasks.
-Administrative tasks may include scheduling patient appointments and entering patient records.
-Clinical tasks include taking vital signs, like blood pressure, preparing blood samples for lab tests, and more.
-In some states, medical assistants can give injections or medications.
+As a Medical Assistant, you may help keep healthcare facilities running smoothly.
+You will do both administrative and clinical tasks.
+Administrative tasks you take on may include scheduling patient appointments and entering patient records.
+Clinical tasks could see you taking vital signs, like blood pressure, preparing blood samples for lab tests, and more.
+In some states, as a medical assistant, you can give injections or medications.

 Median Salary: $33,610 per year

 Job Growth Through 2028: 23% (Much faster than avg)

 Typical Entry Level Education: Post secondary nondegree award